Guided gender-affirming surgery in Thailand

 • Dysphoria related to the presence of internal reproductive organs

-• Desire to eliminate the need for medications that suppress menstruation
+• Desire to eliminate medications that suppress menstruation

 Are You a Good Candidate?